sayuri-goorun/speech-emotion-recognition/README.md

 # speech-emotion-recognition
-Speech Emotion Recognition (SER) using deep learning and traditional machine learning techniques to classify emotions from speech data.
+Speech Emotion Recognition (SER) using deep learning and traditional machine learning techniques to classify emotions from audio data.